 The 7th ATC consists of seven directorates: Combined Arms Training Center, Grafenwoehr Training Area, International Special Training Centre, Joint Multinational Readiness Center, Joint Multinational Simulation Center, 7th Army NCO Academy and Training Support Activity Europe.

-The 7th ATC also maintains training readiness authority over the U.S. Army's 173rd Airborne Brigade Combat Team, 2nd Cavalry Regiment and the 12th Combat Aviation Brigade.
+The 7th ATC also maintains training readiness authority over the U.S. Army's 173rd Airborne Brigade, 2nd Cavalry Regiment, 41st Field Artillery Brigade and the 12th Combat Aviation Brigade.

 The 7th ATC provides dynamic training, preparing forces to execute Unified Land Operations and contingencies in support of the Combatant Commands, NATO, and other national requirements.
 The 7th ATC is a unique institution; efficiently and effectively providing innovative multinational training solutions for an uncertain future.

 We are centrally located among the highest concentration of U.S. allies and partners in the world.